 - Year 4:

-Regardless of a child’s grade level at the time the program is implemented, each child should participate in all eight lessons during the four year cycle.
-There is an additional High School DVD and lessons 9 and 10 available for parish high school programs and Catholic High Schools.
+Regardless of a child’s grade level at the time the program is implemented, each child should participate in all eight lessons during the entire cycle.

 Basic structure of the lesson plans

 This program and each included lesson are founded on the principles of appropriate relationship boundaries in the broader context of Christian values.
 All lessons are age-appropriate, and help children and young people develop the vocabulary and boundary distinctions necessary to empower them to begin to recognize inappropriate behavior by others, while practicing appropriate relationship boundaries in their own lives.
 Each lesson takes approximately 45 minutes to an hour to complete.
 Each lesson for each age group includes the following:

 - Instructions to help the teacher, catechist, or youth minister prepare to deliver the lesson.